BE A WARRIOR FOR YOUR DREAMS

 Media Visionary.
 Plays a Pioneering role in the Human Potential Movement.

-WOMEN OF WISDOM AND POWER - After Lili’s award-winning 3 hour WOWP specials plus a 2 hour live pledge show from the WLIW studios in New York, aired on PBS, she was flooded with stories from women across the U.S. They said the women in the shows, like Jane Goodall, Gloria Steinem, Alanis Morissette, Shirley MacLaine, lit a fire under them and gave them the courage to go for their dreams.
+WOMEN OF WISDOM AND POWER - After Lili’s award-winning 3 hour Women of Wisdom and power specials aired on PBS, which also included a 2 hour live pledge show from the WLIW studios in New York she was flooded with stories from women across the U.S. They said the extraordinary women featured, like Jane Goodall, Gloria Steinem, Alanis Morissette, and Shirley MacLaine lit a fire under them and gave them the courage to go for their dreams.

 International Women's Day was not well known in North America at the time.
 She decided to put it on the map.
-The TV broadcast said, “women are gathering in every city worldwide on this day, their voices growing stronger every year.”
+The TV broadcast of Women of Wisdom and Power said, “women are gathering in every city worldwide on International Women’s Day, their voices growing stronger every year.”
 (She had bought footage of the women marching worldwide for the broadcast).
 If it wasn’t quite true, she felt it would become so the more women heard it.
 The message was flowing across the airwaves prime time in 28 of the top 30 markets across the U.S.

-This began due to a sense of outrage.
-The World March of Women marched in over 170 countries on March 8, 2000, and it barely made the news.
-When they did it again in 2005 Lili invested a great deal of time and in getting up and down planes to make sure the networks knew.
-She was shocked that something so significant for women would not make it to air at all.
-It’s as if it never happened.
+She decided to spread this message because of a sense of outrage at the injustice of it all.
+The World March of Women marched in over 150 countries around the world on March 8, 2000, and it barely made the news.
+When they decided to do it again in 2005 Lili invested a great deal of time and effort to get up and down planes to meet with the major TV Networks to make sure it was covered.
+Lili was shocked that something so significant for women globally would not make the news at all.
+It was as if it never happened.
+Can you imagine that?

-Lili shared her mission with President Clinton who invited her to make it a Clinton Global Initiative commitment.
-(CGI) She was able to secure a promise of funding right out of the gate at CGI but could not take it.
+At the beginning of this incredible journey, Lili shared the Women’s Day Live mission with President Clinton who invited her to make it a Clinton Global Initiative commitment.
+(CGI) She was able to secure a promise of funding right out of the gate at the first CGI she attended in N.Y. but could not take it given some of the talent objected to the donor’s wealth coming from what they called ‘blood diamonds’.
 That was in 2006.
-Over the years that followed, she came close five times to achieving this dream for the world’s women and girls.
+Over the years that followed, she came close several times to achieving the Women’s Day Live dream that would help accelerate investment in the future of the world’s women and girls.

 In July 2010, the United Nations General Assembly created UN Women, the United Nations Entity for Gender Equality and the Empowerment of Women.
 What a joy and call for celebration.
 At the historic launch of UN Women, she met with the President of the UN assembly who supported her vision for Women’s Day Live and agreed to invite world leaders to celebrate their nation’s women on International Women’s Day to tie in with the Women’s Day Live global broadcast.
 Michelle Bachelet, the founding Executive Director agreed that WDL was a bold idea and suggested her team collaborate.